Do you want to know how to create a WordPress job application form?

 When you’re done, click Save.

 Step 5: Customize Your Job Application Form’s Notifications

-Notifications are a great way to send an email whenever an application is submitted on your website.
+Email notifications are a great way to send an email whenever an application is submitted on your WordPress website.

 In fact, unless you disable this feature, whenever someone submits a job application form on your site, you’ll get a notification about it.

-If you use smart tags, you can also send a notification to the user when they apply for a position, letting them know you received their application and will be in contact shortly.
+If you use smart tags, you can also send a notification to the user when they apply online for one of your job openings, letting them know you received their application and will be in contact shortly.
 This assures people their application has gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.